DLHub-Argonne/dlhub_sdk/README.md

 model_info.set_domains(["biology"])
 ```

-The toolbox will inspect the pickle file to determine the type of the model and the version of scikit-learn that was used to create it.
+The SDK will inspect the pickle file to determine the type of the model and the version of scikit-learn that was used to create it.

 ```json
 {